-I hold a Level 5 Diploma in Coaching and Neuro-Linguistic Programming (NLP).
+I am qualified with a Diploma in Coaching and Neuro-Linguistic Programming (NLP).

-I've spent many years as a senior leader in the financial services sector, completing a number of management and leadership programs where the emphasis was on how to motivate, communicate effectively, engage with and influence others, as well as optimising my own performance to achieve goals and objectives.
+I've spent many years as a senior leader in the financial services industry, including management and leadership training in how to inspire, motivate, communicate effectively, engage with and influence others, as well as optimise my own performance to achieve professional goals and objectives.

-I've always had a passion for sport and physical training having played football, tennis, cricket, rugby and golf over the years and understand how important some form of exercise or activity is as part of a lifestyle that supports optimal wellbeing.
+I've always had a passion for sport and physical training having played football, tennis, cricket, rugby and golf over the years and I'm a firm believer in some form of exercise or physical activity as an important daily practice to maintain physical and mental wellbeing.

-I enjoy variety in my physical training each week with weight training, HIIT training, kettlebell training, kickboxing and yoga.
+I enjoy variety in my own physical training every day with activities such as weight training, HIIT training, kettlebell training, kickboxing and yoga.

-In the space of 14 months starting in May 2017, I began running and completed Leeds 10k twice, Leeds Half Marathon twice, the Vale of York Half Marathon, and finally the 2018 London Marathon, raising over £10,000 for the mental health charity Mind.
+I started running in February 2017 and the space of 14 months I completed Leeds 10k twice, Leeds Half Marathon twice, the Vale of York Half Marathon, and finally the 2018 London Marathon, and in doing so raised over £10,000 for the mental health charity Mind.

-I recently completed the Yorkshire Three Peaks Challenge finishing in 9 hours 44 minutes.
+In 2021, I completed the Yorkshire Three Peaks Challenge finishing in 9 hours 44 minutes.

-I've studied the impact upon our physical and mental wellbeing of such things as sleep, caffeine intake, alcohol consumption, nicotine use, diet and relaxation and encourage a review of each of these areas with all of my clients.
+I've studied the impact upon our physical and mental wellbeing of such things as sleep, caffeine intake, alcohol consumption, nicotine use, diet and provide a free wellbeing e-book to all clients and visitors to my website.

 One of my key principles in life is to treat the mind and body as one.
 We have to look after both in order to perform at our best.
 If you want to be mentally well, focused, and have clarity of mind then aspects of your lifestyle such as exercise, diet, sleep, alcohol use, and relaxation play their part.
 Similarly, your mindset contributes to how much energy you feel each day, and if you're mentally or emotionally unwell, then it will affect your physical wellbeing due to the impact of altered behaviours, lethargy, disrupted sleep, and the damage done by stress hormones.

-Our lives are the result of our thoughts.
-That's not to say I believe in the law of attraction.
-Quite the opposite - I believe in taking action to achieve your goals, not hoping that positive thoughts will bring things to you!
-What I mean is, our thoughts generate feelings and emotions, which result in us acting in a manner consistent with how we feel, and the way we act determines the results we get.
-When we start with our thoughts, or our mindset, we can create a domino effect that spreads through our lives.
-When we're positive, open minded and confident, we'll try new things, seize opportunities, find ways of overcoming challenges and give ourselves a much greater chance of achieving our goals.
+The quality of our lives are the result of our thoughts or as the Stoic Roman Emperor Marcus Aurelius put it "all is as thinking makes it so".
+Our thoughts lead to our emotions, and we behave in a manner consistent with our emotional state.
+The way we behave then determines the results we get in life.
+When we start with our thoughts, we can create a domino effect that spreads throughout our lives.
+When we're rational, open minded and confident, we'll try new things, seize opportunities, find ways of overcoming challenges and give ourselves a much greater chance of achieving our goals.

 You will be amazed by the power of getting a really clear goal, developing an action plan, overcoming any limiting beliefs and then taking small actions every day or every week.
 Just imagine what you could achieve if you spent 30 mins working on your number 1 goal each day for a year!
 Once you begin taking action, you develop momentum and before you know it you've created an upward spiral.
 You goals aren't as far out of each as you think and you can become the person you want to be by tapping into your own resources and realising your true potential!

-The opportunity to coach people through the process of changing their lives, seeing them flourish and move forward with a greater sense of purpose, fulfilment, and wellbeing is what's most rewarding to me.
-If you want to take charge of your life now and set a new direction then book your free discovery call with me so we can talk about how to get started.
+The opportunity to coach people through the process of overcoming personal challenges, seeing them flourish and move forward with a greater sense of purpose, fulfilment, and wellbeing is what's most rewarding to me.
+I'm here to help if you have have challenges to overcome and goals you want to achieve.

 As a certified CAM Coach, my focus is on helping my clients create lasting changes in their lives and fulfil their potential.
 I help people reach their goals, while also ensuring they achieve and maintain optimum physical and mental wellbeing through an assessment of their diet, nutrition, sleep, exercise and relaxation needs.